greim/hoxy/plugins/readme.markdown

 A Note About Cumulative Effects
 -------------------------------

 The effects of native actions and plugins are cumulative.
-If one rule sets a request header, then that change will affect conditions, actions and plugins of subsequent rules.
+If one rule sets a request header, then that change will be visible to conditions, actions and plugins of subsequent rules.
+For example, altering request info during the response phase may seem pointless and inconsequential, but actually may affect subsequent response-phase rules whose conditionals involve request info.

+For instance, the second rule below will never execute:

+    request: $origin.clear()
+    response: if $origin not empty, $response-headers['access-control-allow-origin'].set-to('*')